Jokeswar/vmchecker-next-ui/README.md

 You can visit the website by going to `http://localhost:7000/`.

 To change the assignment go to `http://localhost:7000/admin/` and log in as the admin.
-Next by cliking the assignments tab and then choosing one of the results you can edit that entry.
+Next by clicking the assignments tab and then choosing one of the results you can edit that assignment.

 ## Run a development stack